t81dev/ANGELA-solo/protocol_spec_v7-G.md

 # **9.4 The Ω-Ξ¹⁰ Binding (Continuity ↔ Interpretation)**

-Ξ¹⁰ defines *how* ANGELA interprets.
+Ξ¹⁰ defines *how* AURORA interprets.

 Ω defines *what persists*.